TICKS, TESTING & TEXAS

 Lyme studies in Texas:

 Of the 1235 tick samples collected, 109 were identified as I. scapularis.
 Infection with B. burgdorferi was detected in 45% of the I. scapularis ticks collected.
 The model presented here indicates a wide distribution for I. scapularis, with higher probability of occurrence along the Gulf of Mexico coast.
 Results of the modeling approach applied predict that habitat suitable for the distribution of I. scapularis in the Texas-Mexico transboundary region will remain relatively stable until 2050.
+Click here for study: Implications of climate change on the distribution of the tick vector Ixodes scapularis and risk for Lyme disease in the Texas-Mexico transboundary region.

 Lyme in Texas is underreported given the uneducated medical environment, and traditional 2 tiered testing failing 30-70% of the time.
 Preventing gestational and pediatric Lyme in the acute stage is imperative to maintain a high quality of life for Texas families.